Low Rates &

 What is an FHA Loan?

-FHA loans are backed by the Federal Housing Administration (FHA) and are insured by the federal government to help expand access to homeownership for those with bad credit.
+An FHA loan is a government insured mortgage backed by the Federal Housing Administration.
+It was created to help borrowers with lower credit scores, limited savings or past credit events qualify for home financing.
 An FHA loan is intended for purchases that are used as a primary residence.
 The FHA loan program provides more flexible credit requirements and lower down payment options compared to conventional loans.
 Conventional mortgages are traditional home loans not backed by the federal government and typically have stricter credit and down payment requirements.
 With an FHA loan, you can purchase a home with a minimum down payment of 3.5% and a minimum credit score of 580 and can go down to a 500 credit score with a minimum down payment of at least 10%.

 FHA loans are especially popular among: